-service, because the 2023 RTO wide black start service RFP did not attract offers for fuel assured black start units in all zones.
+On April 29, 2024, PJM issued an incremental RFP for fuel assured black start service, because the 2023 RTO wide black start service RFP did not attract offers for fuel assured black start units in all zones.
 The result illustrated the inefficiency and excess cost to customers of ignoring the attributes of existing fuel assured units if they do not offer into the fuel assurance RFP.
 As a result, PJM will procure more black start resources than PJM's target level.
-Level 1 proposals were due June 18, 2024, and Level 2 proposals will be due August 20, 2024.
+Level 1 proposals were due June 18, 2024, and Level 2 proposals were due due August 20, 2024.
 These proposals will be non binding.
 Evaluations and awards are projected to be between August 20, 2024, and December 10, 2024.
 In service dates are projected to be January 1, 2027, for units that will require updates to meet fuel assurance requirements.